Mental health

 Mental health assessment and referral

-A new mental health assessment and referral system is being developed to make it easier for Tasmanians to find the support they need.
+Tasmania’s mental health Central Intake and Referral Service (CIRS) aims to make it easier for Tasmanians to find the mental health support they need.

-GPs and other health professionals will also be able to use the CIRS for assistance in connecting their patients to appropriate care and support.
+GPs and other health professionals can use the CIRS for assistance in connecting their patients to appropriate mental health care and support.

-More information about the CIRS is available here.
+More information about the CIRS – an Australian and Tasmanian government collaboration – is available here.

 Initial Assessment and Referral (IAR) tool